-Professional indemnity insurance is one of the major overheads for all law firms...
+Professional indemnity insurance (PII) is one of the major overheads for all law firms.

-The cover is the best money can buy because the policy wording is stipulated to Insurers by the Solicitors Regulation Authority (SRA), but the professional indemnity market for solicitors can also be a minefield.
+The cover is the best that money can buy, because the policy wording is stipulated to the Insurers by the Solicitors Regulation Authority (SRA), but the professional indemnity market for solicitors can still be a minefield.

-So it's important to have some understanding of how this market works to be able to make an informed decision on which product is best for your firm.
-Our guide will help and it covers all of the key points.
+So, it's important to have some understanding of how this market works to be able to make an informed decision on which product is best for your firm.
+Our guide covers all of the key points and will help.

 - How much does it cost?